virtualwatt/credorax/README.md

 Even probably more than necessary (I wanted to show different OOP approaches with this example) that can be treat as excessive so please don't be so strict in that.

-It appears all other requirements are met, other validations, encoding, audit, sanitizing.
+It appears all other requirements are met,
+- other validations
+- encoding
+- audit
+- sanitizing.
-The system allows enhancements where necessary e.g. it's possible to easily substitute the storage or the audit services.
+- The system allows enhancements where necessary e.g. it's possible to easily substitute the storage or the audit services.
-Unit test examples are added including Load Test scenario.
+- Unit test examples are added including Load Test scenario.